carinshaker/carinshaker.github.io/index.md

 * Lab 5, part 1

     I really enjoyed this lab because we practiced how to use if statements which is an important part of coding.
 I also really like this lab because we used the make tool which made things easier and faster because it does the work for you.
-I also liked this lab because it uses some things we have learned previously in other labs, which makes it easier to understand.
+Another reason I liked this lab is because it uses some things we have learned previously in other labs, which makes it easier to understand.

 * Lab 7